Gary Radford

 A year later Gary bought a tractor and another truck and went into partnership with his uncle, Peter Radford, as R &R Earthmovers.
 By 1975 he had bought Peter Radford out and also purchased his grandfather’s original business Radford & Sons.
 His business names changed to Gary Radford Earthmovers and Silver City Haulage.
 By 2008 he added Consolidated Cranes, Brimco Cranes, Radco Heavy Haulage.
 Gary Radford also owned a number of pastoral properties in western New South Wales.
 The Radford name is still synonymous within the pastoral industry today.

-Whilst he was building his business and raising a family, Gary Radford was also supporting the town’s infrastructure and community through volunteering and donating generously to charities and other social groups, including Lifeline, Legacy, and St. Patrick’s Race Club.
+Whilst he was building his business and raising a family, Gary Radford was also supporting the town’s infrastructure and community through volunteering and donating generously to charities and other social groups, including Lifeline, Legacy, and the St. Patrick’s Race Club.
 Gary was admitted to the Broken Hill City Council Nydia Edes Volunteer Hall of Fame in 2011.

 In 1986, Gary was awarded the Order of Australia Medal for his service to the community.
 In 1997 he was awarded the Des Griffith Award in acknowledgement of his contribution to Lifeline Broken Hill.